Greek-ish Turkey, Feta and Spinach Meatballs with Garlickly Yogurt Sauce

 Place a rack in the top half on the oven and preheat to 400ºF.
 Line two baking sheets with parchment paper or lightly-greased foil, and warm a large skillet over moderate heat.

-While the onion mixture is cooling, stir together the ingredients for the yogurt sauce and season to taste with additional salt if needed, and freshly ground pepper.
+While the onion mixture is cooling, prepare the yogurt sauce.
+Zest the lemon before juicing and reserve for the meatball mixture.
+Stir together the ingredients for the yogurt sauce and season to taste with additional salt if needed, and freshly ground pepper.
 Set aside.

 In a large bowl, combine the cooled onion mixture with the ground turkey, feta cheese, bread crumbs, eggs, and lemon zest.
 Try not to over mix.
 Using a 3 tbsp capacity cookie scoop or your hands, form golf-ball-sized meatballs and place on the prepared baking sheet(s).
 Bake for 20 minutes.